 Scar: a thickened, often discolored surface

 The skin shields the internal organs from harmful xenobiotics in the environment and maintains internal organ integrity.
 The adult skin covers an average surface area of 2 m2.
 Despite its outwardly simple structure and function, the skin is extraordinarily complex.
 The skin can be affected by xenobiotic exposures that occur through many routes.
 Dermal exposures themselves are important because they account for approximately 1% of the fatalities reported to the American Association of Poison Control Centers (AAPCC) (Chap.
 136).
-The clinician must obtain essential information as to the ...
+The clinician must obtain essential information as to the dose, ...